theksoft/xtc/heaps/xstrhp/README.rst

 6.2.
 License
 ------------

-It is provided under the MIT Llicense, check the LICENSE file for more information.
+This implementation is provided under the MIT Llicense, check the LICENSE file for more information.

 Visit theksoft_ for more source material.

 .. _theksoft: https://github.com/theksoft/xtc